-Thus, at the school of nursing, the students were taught a set of values - discipline, duty, organization, competence, independence, professional autonomy, gender equality, and clarity of purpose - that would later directly shape the nature of social work practice, especially that performed by the graduate nurses who would later go on to become the first social services workers at Bellevue.
-As the "careful, kind, and intelligent" nursing given under the school resulted in the more rapid recovery of the patients, doubts about their effectiveness were dispelled and the presence of professionally trained nurses on the wards became fully accepted by the medical staff and firmly established at Bellevue Hospital.17 By 1906, the nursing service, by now an integral part of the hospital's organizational structure, was ready to take on new responsibilities in what was then considered the experimental subspecialty field of medical social work.
+Students were taught a set of values - discipline, duty, organization, competence, independence, professional autonomy, gender equality, and clarity of purpose - that would later be adopted and incorporated by the social work profession and would directly influence the nature of social work practice.
+As the "careful, kind, and intelligent" nursing given under the school resulted in the more rapid recovery of the patients, doubts about their effectiveness were dispelled and the presence of professionally trained nurses on the wards became fully accepted by the medical staff and firmly established at Bellevue Hospital.17

+By 1906, the nursing service, by now an integral part of the hospital's organizational structure, was ready to take on new responsibilities in what was then considered the experimental subspecialty field of medical social work.
 Nurses performed medical social work duties well into the twentieth century.
 In 1934, the staff of the Social Service Bureau of Bellevue and Allied Hospitals included 57 registered nurses plus clerical and administrative staff.18 In 1945, the director of social work services was a registered nurse and registered nurses comprised half of the staff.
-That same year, out of a total of 25 social workers only 3 had graduated from a school of social work.19 In the 1930s, medical social workers employed at Bellevue and other municipal hospitals were chosen by noncompetitive examination under civil service requirements specifying graduation from an accredited school of nursing with one year of experience in public health nursing or in a "social agency."20 According to a survey of hospital social workers employed in public and voluntary hospitals in New York City, published in 1937, 66 percent were graduate nurses with no other academic or professional gualifications, 10 percent were college graduates with full certification by a school of social work, and 9 percent had no college degree whatsoever.21 Out of 123 social workers employed by the New York City Department of Hospitals, one had graduated from a school of social work.22 aptitude and experience, if not the formal training, necessary to perform the duties required of the job.
-Second, there were persistent doubts over whether social workers had a relevant role in the medical field.
-Considered as interlopers who could not relate to physicians, many health care facilities did not want to employ social workers.
-Some hospital administrators were convinced that the introduction of social workers would lead to the expansion of charity care in their facilities.
-Others felt that attending to the social needs of the patients was a job for city agencies.
-And others believed that their institutions already had the resources, such as religious orders, auxiliary committees and nursing personnel, who could attend to the social needs of the patients.23 (This belief has persisted.
-The results of a survey of physicians and nurses published in 1992 found that
+That same year, out of a total of 25 social workers only 3 had graduated from a school of social work.19 In the 1930s, medical social workers employed at Bellevue and other municipal hospitals were chosen by noncompetitive examination under civil service requirements specifying graduation from an accredited school of nursing with one year of experience in public health nursing or in a "social agency."
+20 According to a survey of hospital social workers employed in public and voluntary hospitals in New York City, published in 1937, 66 percent were graduate nurses with no other academic or professional qualifications, 10 percent were college graduates with full certification by a school of social work, and 9 percent had no college degree whatsoever.21 Out of 123 social workers employed by the New York City Department of Hospitals, one had graduated from a school of social work.22

 Several factors contributed to the dearth of qualified professional social workers.
-First, nurses were already recognized as being qualified health care professionals who were available to do the work and had the
+First, nurses were already recognized as being qualified health care professionals who were available to do the work and had the aptitude and experience, if not the formal training, necessary to perform the duties required of the job.